open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 required by you).
 If you don’t issue any commands to them, they defend themselves from hostile creatures, but otherwise take no actions.

-> The GM has the creatures’ statistics.
+The GM has the creatures’ statistics.

-***At Higher Levels.*** When you cast this spell using certain higher-­level spell slots, you choose one of the summoning options above, and more creatures appear: twice as many with a 5th-­level slot, three times as many with a 7th-­level slot, and four times as many with a 9th-­level slot.
+At Higher Levels.
+When you cast this spell using certain higher level spell slots, you choose one of the summoning options above, and more creatures appear: twice as many with a 5th level slot, three times as many with a 7th level slot, and four times as many with a 9th level slot.

 #### Conjure Celestial

-> *7th-­level conjuration*
->
+##### 7th level conjuration

-> **Casting Time:** 1 minute **Range:** 90 feet **Components:** V, S
+**Casting Time:** 1 minute Range: 90
->
+feet Components: V, S

-> **Duration:** Concentration, up to 1 hour
+**Duration:** Concentration, up to 1 hour

 You summon a celestial of challenge rating 4 or lower, which appears in an unoccupied space that you can see within range.
 The celestial disappears when it drops to 0 hit points or when the spell ends.

-> The celestial is friendly to you and your
+The celestial is friendly to you and your

 companions for the duration.
 Roll initiative for the celestial, which has its own turns.
 It obeys any verbal commands that you issue to it (no